wolframkriesing/site-stitcher/content/blog-posts/2021/01/29-testjssummit-day2/index.md

 As usual, it depends.
 I think long tests are sometimes very useful.
 For example I prefer just a handful of tests to ensure the critical paths of my site/app work and people can do the most important things.
-They can take long and give me security and are easy to maintain, because there are few of them.
+They can take long and give me safety and are easy to maintain, because there are few of them.

 A cypress assertion might be like `should('not.be.visible')`?
 String?
 Mmmh, that is what I am always struggling with with the expect-kind approach